The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Note: Even though you’ll be entering a new national park, your Banff National Park Pass covers entry to Yoho National Park as well.

 Emerald Lake is a gorgeous glacial lake that sparkles with a turquoise hue, surrounded by majestic peaks and lush forests.
-It’s the largest of the park’s 61 lakes and ponds, and it owes its brilliant color to the fine glacial sediment that reflects the light.
+It owes its brilliant color to the fine glacial sediment that reflects the light.
+It’s the largest of the park’s 61 lakes and ponds.

 Some of the most popular things to do at Emerald Lake are to enjoy a scenic hike around the lake or rent a canoe and paddle on the turquoise water.

-Emerald Lake is also a great spot for wildlife viewing, as you might see moose, elk, deer, bears, and many birds.
+Emerald Lake is also a great spot for wildlife viewing.
+You might see moose, elk, deer, bears, and many birds.

 Hiking Trails by Emerald Lake